fmgribbon/time_series/README.md

 # Time Series Forecasting

 ## Overview
    The purpose of this study is to forecast the Dec 2015 revenue for vendors 25 and 31.
 To forecast the revenue, the given dataset that contains 2 years historical data from 2013 – Oct 2015 was used.
-The time series model ARIMA (Autoregressive Integrated Moving Average) was used to forecast the December 2015
+The time series model ARIMA (Autoregressive Integrated Moving Average) was used to forecast the December 2015 revenue.
 ### Data Analysis
 - The revenue was calculated by multiplying the number of products sold by the price of the product.
 - The date in the dataset was converted to date format yyyy-mm-dd.